hashicorp/nomad-pack-community-registry/packs/boundary/README.md

 ## Dependencies

 This pack requires an existing, unused instance of Postgres DB to be running, and a credential for this instance to be supplied to Boundary.

+The Boundary container itself, which will be scheduled by Nomad, must run on a Nomad client whose Docker driver has the IPC_LOCK capability allowed on the Nomad client.
+Alternatively, the Docker driver could instead be allowed to run privileged Docker containers.